derpbiscuits/cheesecake_cfg/README.md

 - if that doesn't work then go to the nvidia geforce folder (program files/nvidia corp) and restart nvidia share

+### Resetting gamesettings.ini

+- delete it from C:\Users\[name]\Documents\My Games\Rainbow Six - Siege\[current version, random numbers n letters]

+- launch steam & uplay & siege in OFFLINE MODE (so that it doesn't load a cloud save)

+- make changes from ingame, then can change the file.

 ### scenesystem002 error or whatever

 - delete old csgo workshop maps